torte00/Swamp-Hero-64/README.md

 About the game:
 ---------------
 In Swamp Hero 64 you are slimon, a slime that protect his swamp from perky ghosts.
-Try to spit slime balls to he fast escaping ghosts, to avoid that they are comming again at another time - when you reset the game :-).
+Try to spit slime balls to he fast escaping ghosts, to avoid that they are coming again at another time - when you reset the game :-).
 You can control slimon with the analog stick and shoot the slime balls with the A-button.
-If you want you can slime arround to have a look on the small area.
+If you want you can slime around to have a look on the small area.
 I hope you enjoy this little game.

 Thank you to all of the N64brew community.